 Now, my friends, that brings into focus the fact that this is not God's will.
 We know, from Genesis 2:24, that God created a man and a woman to be one (not a bunch of women to be one with a man).
 The losers from the encounter with the king became concubines (women that were just used for the pleasure of the king).

-God can and will show favor to His people in various ways.
+God can and will show favor to his people in various ways.
 Even though God was probably not happy with this whole contest, He blessed Esther by causing the people around her to like her.
-The same can be true for us today in that, when we are walking with Jesus, people will see a difference and want to be a part of Him.
+The same can be true for us today in that, when we are walking with Jesus, people will see a difference and want to be a part of him.

 Esther's turn came and if we look behind the scenes we can see that God was still in control.
 It was the tenth month and the number ten throughout the Bible tells of earthly completion.
 It was the seventh year and seven is the number of spiritual completion.
 God's divine will is going to meet with earthly circumstances at this time.

 God continued to work and Esther was favored by the king.
 You can almost feel that God has a reason for this although we don't see it yet.
 That is true in our daily lives as God is constantly in control and working but we don't always see His purpose.
-As His children we can be confident that He is looking out for our best interests.
+As his children we can be confident that he is looking out for our best interests.

 After Esther was chosen, the king threw a big banquet to show her off.
 He celebrated by declaring a holiday.